fizzed/bigmap/README.md

 ## Usage

 With many of our implementations (e.g. rocksdb or leveldb), you can simply use the dependency below and add it to your maven POM file.
-However, with tokyocabinet, there are many native libs you will need to include.
+However, with tokyocabinet or tkrzw, there are many native libs you will need to include.
 To simplify managing these versions, you should consider importing our bill-of-materials BOM.

 ```xml